Texas Film Commission

 (Identify the item and cite the series), Texas Governor Rick Perry Texas Film Commission records.
 Archives and Information Services Division, Texas State Library and Archives Commission.

-These records were transferred to the Archives and Information Services Division of the Texas State Library and Archives Commission by the Texas Office of the Governor on January 29th, 2015; an addendum was received on April 29, 2015.
+These records were transferred to the Archives and Information Services Division of the Texas State Library and Archives Commission by the Texas Office of the Governor on January 29 and April 29, 2015; and May 8 and October 3, 2018.

 Processed by Caitlin Burhans, May 2017